maxpou/maxpou.fr/_drafts/immutability-js.md

 // Uncaught TypeError: Converting circular structure to JSON
 ```

-So for both of this reason, I would reccomend to use this with an extreme precaution.
+So for both of this reason, I would recommend to use this with an extreme precaution.

 ## Persistent data structure

-I now want to save the world against a huge zombie.
+I now want to save the world against a big attack.
 Let's grab my heroes.
 Yes, ALL of them!

 ```js
 const heroes = [